 Occasionally, the driver of the skidding car will successfully argue that he or she was forced to respond to a sudden emergency, sending the vehicle out of control; but in most instances, he or she will be found at fault for causing a preventable accident, as the sudden emergency defense is rarely applicable.
 As the Superior Court of Pennsylvania noted in Kukowski v.
 Kukowski (1989), “[T]he ‘sudden emergency’ doctrine only applies to moving instrumentalities suddenly and unexpectedly thrust into a driver’s path of travel.”
 Even then, motorists who perform avoidance maneuvers can still be considered negligent, because drivers are expected to take poor weather into account and adjust their driving accordingly (e.g. driving slower than usual, leaving a larger than usual space between themselves and the next vehicle).

 Any time a winter weather crash occurs, being represented by an attorney who has a detailed understanding of ice-related accident claims will improve the likelihood that you will receive the compensation you deserve.
-You should always speak to a personal injury attorney before agreeing to a settlement, because initial settlement offers are typically inadequate.
+You should always speak to a car accident lawyer in Philadelphia, PA before agreeing to a settlement, because initial settlement offers are typically inadequate.